-Within HELCOM, the Action project has developed a map of estimated bycatch per unit effort for the Kattegat and the Belt Sea (ICES subdivisions 21, 22 and 23) using a generalised linear model with bycatch rates from the extensive electronic monitoring programme in Denmark, the spatial distribution of fishing effort in Denmark and Sweden and mesh size as input variables.
-The resulting maps of estimated bycatch per unit effort and uncertainty are shown in Figure 4.
+Within HELCOM, the Action project has developed a map of estimated bycatch per unit effort for the Kattegat and the Belt Sea (ICES subdivisions 21, 22 and 23) using a generalised linear model with bycatch rates from the extensive remote electronic monitoring programme in Denmark, and the spatial distribution of fishing effort in Denmark and Sweden and mesh size as input variables.
+The resulting maps of estimated bycatch per unit effort and uncertainty are shown in Figure 6.1.

-For the next HELCOM Holistic Assessment of the Baltic Sea Ecosystem (HOLAS III), an analysis has been carried out by the Swedish Museum of Natural History calculating the mPBR (modified potential biological removal) for the Belt Sea population using code that the OSPAR Marine Mammal Expert Group has developed from the US MMPA PBR methodology.
+For the third HELCOM Holistic Assessment of the Baltic Sea Ecosystem (HOLAS III), an analysis was carried out by the Swedish Museum of Natural History calculating the mPBR (modified potential biological removal) for the Belt Sea population using code that the OSPAR Marine Mammal Expert Group has developed from the US MMPA PBR methodology.
 The ASCOBANS conservation objective was used as a basis, stating that the population should reach 80% of carrying capacity (here assumed to be 50 000 animals) within 100 years (Owen et al., 2022).
 Depending on the recovery factor used, estimates of removal limits vary between 29-292 animals per year.
-Comparing the results from this mPBR to the estimated bycatch calculated by Larsen et al. (2021) for the Danish gillnet fisheries, it is clear that the current bycatch significantly exceeds this limit.
+In the HOLAS III indicator for number of drowned mammals and waterbirds in fishing gear, the threshold level for the WBBK harbour porpoise population was set to 73 animals per year based on this mPBR analysis.
+Comparing the results from this mPBR to the estimated bycatch calculated by for example Larsen et al. (2021) and Kindt-Larsen et al (2023) for the Danish gillnet fisheries, it is clear that the current bycatch significantly exceeds this limit, and the HELCOM HOLAS III indicator was assessed as sub-GES (HELCOM, 2023a).

-Figure 4.
-Left: Estimated bycatch per unit effort (number of porpoise per 1000 km.day).
+Figure 6.2.
+Left: Estimated bycatch per unit effort (number of porpoise per 1000 km\day).
 Right: Uncertainty of the estimates on left map (coefficient of variation).
 The green/yellow regions in the uncertainly map (right) indicate where data are present, whereas red areas are unsampled and thus quite uncertain (from HELCOM ACTION, 2021).